Antigonish Movement: Legacy

 The study club successfully addressed one of the enduring challenges of co-operative development.
-Co-operative enterprises address the principal–agent problem by making all users of an enterprise into owners.
+Co-operative enterprises address the principal–agent problem by making all enterprise users into owners.
 When users accept the duties of owners, this structure results in strong governance and control systems.
-However, the assets in co-operative enterprises are vulnerable when the users aren't prepared to accept the duties of ownership.
+However, assets in co-operative enterprises are vulnerable when the users aren't prepared to accept duties of ownership.
 In a paper for the Food and Agriculture Organization of the United Nations in 1962, Alexander Laidlaw, a co-operative leader who served as a director at the Extension Department, wrote that: